clusterag/auth/README.md

-I have a .htaccess on sabitum, i'll add it in the next commit also outsourced the dbp to file dbp which is untracked the dbp should be changed as soon as possible, it was on here in plaintext
+I have a .htaccess on sabitum, i'll add it in the next commit also outsourced the dbp to file dbp which is untracked the dbp should be changed as soon as possible, it was on here in plaintext added logout.php and logout.html logout functionality is provided by a link to logout.php logout.php calls session_destroy() and redirects to index.php